 When inserted at the beginning or middle of a sentence, use commas to separate the dependent clause from the independent part of the sentence.

 Always read your writing to ensure the addition of your dependent clause makes sense!
-If it does not, move it to a position in the sentence where it does.
+If not, move it to a position in the sentence where it does.

 Important note!
 Although we used a compound sentence for this example, a complex sentence does not need to be one.
 It just needs a dependent and independent clause working together.

 Here are a few more examples of complex sentences.
-The dependent clause has been highlighted in bold lettering.
+The dependent clause has been highlighted in bold.

 My toddler was singing while walking to preschool this morning.

 Though the weather was cold, she wore her new summer dress outside.